 Candidacy is open to any individual who is an Active, Premier, Honorary, Emeritus, or Global/Outside US (oUS) member of AHIMA, and who meets the following eligibility requirements:

 The normal candidacy period is one to five years, depending upon individual background.
 A candidate can apply for fellowship status at any time.
 An individual may remain in candidacy status with one renewal period to extend candidacy to a total of five years.

-Please remember to retain a copy of your entire application and all other materials for your records.
-Your application will not be returned to you following review by the committee.
+Please remember to retain a copy of all information for your application and all other materials for your records.
+Your application will not be returned to you following review by the Committee.

 (Application fees are nonrefundable.)